ekliao/EricLiaoDigitalGarden/src/site/notes/Hypothesis - a public-by-default web annotation tool 預設公開的網上標註筆記工具.md

 - Searching is top-notch
 - Said to comply with annotation "standards"
 - More convenient in-place (the web page) quick highlighting and noting action than Omnivore, which is a reading app first, requiring adding the web page to collection before highlighting/noting is possible.
+- Video annotation for YouTube: a huge plus for me.
 ## Cons

+- 2023-12-16 Annotations **NOT fully synced for the first time** (for example, a heavily annotated YouTube video on Readwise Reader).
-- Updated annotations don't sync successfully to Obsidian the way Omnivore does.
-A tedious workaround: delete the Obsidian note, reset (in plugin setting), and sync again.
+- **Updated annotations** don't sync successfully to Obsidian the way Omnivore does.
+	- A tedious workaround: **delete the Obsidian note, reset (in plugin setting), and sync again**.

+> These two problems with Hypothesis may nudge me into trying out Reader to see if its sync is always complete and covering updated highlights and annotations.

+- The Sync button in Obsidian "toolbar" and the Reset button in Settings are too "quiet" -- they don't give you feedback after clicking and I don't know if the click registered or not.
 - Caution: can reveal private web content (the highlighted portion) if the note is set to public
 - No iOS app; web-based
 - The suggested solution for iOS (loading through via.hypothes.is) is crappy and practically useless.